reactioncommerce/reaction-docs/public-docs/testing-debugging-server-code.md

 Debugger listening on ws://127.0.0.1:9229/...
 ```

-After that, the application will run, just like running `reaction`.
+After that, the application will run, just like running `npm dev`.

 You'll see the typical Reaction application logging: